AVM Notes: “High tide of C.P.R Wye. View of railway tracks along inlet shore. Two men walking on tracks. Town buildings in background.”

 AVM Notes: “New Alberni, looking south from mouth of Dry Creek.
 Beach with board walk in the fore ground leads to First Avenue.
 Somass Hotel and King Edward Hotel can be identified.
 A large treed area opens up to the wharf area at the bottom of Argyle Street.
 Inlet and mountains in the background.”

-The Lower 3rd and 4th Avenue area used to be the estuary and river mouth of Owatchet Creek (Dry Creek).
+The Lower 3rd and 4th Avenue area used to be a marshy estuary and beach at the mouth of Owatchet Creek, now commonly known as Dry Creek.

-We want to restore this natural setting with all the benefits that would bring.
+We want to restore this natural setting with all the natural, economic and community benefits that would bring.

 You must be logged in to post a comment.